Gergall/swccg-cardlists/README.md

 ## TODO

 ### FUNCTIONAL
-- Program should automatically generate the 4 "Premium" pages.
-This will be done by saving them in a template TXT file and using a wildcard for the sidebar that needs updating.
-  - `Premium.html`, `PremiumRarity.html`, `PremiumName.html`, `PremiumType.html`
-  - **Currently I have been updating the sidebar of the 4 premium pages manually**.

 - UI Improvements
  - Better display of what the program is doing
  - Better display of what the current app settings are

-- Update the `README.md` HowTo section after making some of these changes